Mindy Kaling: 2004–2011: The Office

 In an interview with The A.V.
 Club, she stated that Kelly is "an exaggerated version of what I think the upper-level writers believe my personality is."
 Kaling directed The Office webisode The 3rd Floor.
 She directed the Season 6 episode "Body Language," which marked her television directorial debut.
 In 2007, she had a small part in License to Wed alongside fellow Office actors John Krasinski, Angela Kinsey, and Brian Baumgartner.
-She starred in the 2009 film Night at the Museum: Battle of the Smithsonian as a Smithsonian National Air and Space Museum tour guide.
+She appeared in the 2009 film Night at the Museum: Battle of the Smithsonian as a Smithsonian National Air and Space Museum tour guide.

 On September 15, 2011, when her contract was set to expire at the end of Season 7, she signed a new contract to stay with the show for Season 8 and was promoted to full executive producer.
 Her Universal Television contract included a development deal for a new show (eventually titled The Mindy Project), in which she appeared as an actress and contributed as a writer.
 Kaling left The Office after the ninth-season episode "New Guys", but returned to guest-star in its final episode.
 In 2011, Kaling published a memoir, Is Everyone Hanging Out Without Me?
 (And Other Concerns), which appeared on the New York Times Best Seller list.
 Her second book, Why Not Me?, covers the events that have happened in her life since 2011, and was published on September 15, 2015.
 She published a third memoir, Nothing Like I Imagined (Except For Sometimes), with Amazon Original Stories in 2020.

 Kaling and her fellow writers and producers of The Office were nominated five consecutive times for the Primetime Emmy Award for Outstanding Comedy Series.
 In 2010, she was nominated with Daniels for Outstanding Writing in a Comedy Series for the episode "Niagara."
 In a 2019 interview with Elle Magazine, Kaling spoke about the sexism she faced with the Television Academy, having had to go to great lengths to prove her contribution as a producer when the academy informed her she would be cut from the producer list because there were too many producers.
 She said that to receive her rightful producing credit when The Office was nominated for an Emmy for Outstanding Comedy Series, "They made me, not any of the other producers, fill out a whole form and write an essay about all my contributions as a writer and a producer… I had to get letters from all the other male, white producers saying that I had contributed, when my actual record stood for itself."
 In 2011, she played the role of Shira, a doctor who is a roommate and colleague of the main character Emma (played by Natalie Portman) in No Strings Attached.
 Kaling also made an appearance as Vanetha in The Five-Year Engagement in 2012.